navisingh/NSUrlConnectionWithBlocks/README.md

 =========================
 Is a simple category for NSUrlConnection to add blocks for implementing asyncConnectionWithRequest.

-Forget about dealing with the delegate methods and use blocks.
+Forget about dealing with the delegate methods:

 - (void)connectionDidFinishLoading:(NSURLConnection *)
 - (void)connection:(NSURLConnection *)_connection  didFailWithError:(NSError *)